R1azR/CSE465_Spring2025_Group-9/README.md

  We applied eight LLM models for this dataset and get performance for every models.
 We get best performance by BanglaBERT which is 75%.
 Firstly, we get 73% accuracy.
 Then we applied adamW optimizer and get better accuracy.
 At last, we applied hyper-parameter tuning and get 75% accuracy for that which is the highest accuracy of our work.
 And we are going to improve it.

 ### Save Model Link
-https://drive.google.com/drive/folders/1WsDCZ8G6ePfvoOMLwocR-NCXmZr9JqTx
+Here, we are uploading the best performance model link. https://drive.google.com/drive/folders/1WsDCZ8G6ePfvoOMLwocR-NCXmZr9JqTx

 ### NOTE: The saved model is not uploaded due to the limitation of cloud space in GitHub.